Pentaceratops: Discoveries and species

 In 1930, Wiman named a second species of Pentaceratops: P. fenestratus.
-It was based on Sternberg's 1921 specimens and the specific name referred to a hole in the left squamosal.
+It was based on Sternberg's 1921 specimens, and the specific name referred to a hole in the left squamosal.
 This was later considered to be the same species as Pentaceratops sternbergii and thus a junior synonym, the hole being the likely effect of an injury.
+Fowler and Freedman Fowler (2020) considered Pentaceratops fenestratus to be a distinct taxon from Pentaceratops sternbergi.
+In their opinion, it may be identical to Navajoceratops or Terminocavus, but the state of preservation of the remains makes it impossible to precisely determine the systematics of its owner.

 In 1929 Sternberg's son, George Fryer Sternberg, discovered specimen USNM V12002, a right squamosal.
 Pentaceratops proved to be a quite common fossil in the Fruitland and Kirtland formations.
 It has even been used as a guide fossil: the appearance of Pentaceratops sternbergii in the fossil record marks the end of the Judithian land vertebrate age and the start of the Kirtlandian.
 Subsequent finds include specimens MNA Pl.
 1668, MNA Pl.
-1747, NMMNH P-27468 and USNM 2416, partial skeletons with skull; YPM 1229, a skeleton lacking the skull; UALP 13342 and UKVP 16100, skulls; UNM B-1701, USNM 12741, USNM 12743, USNM 8604, SMP VP-1596, SMP VP-1488, SMP VP-1500 and SMP VP-1712, fragmentary skulls.
+1747, NMMNH P-27468, and USNM 2416, partial skeletons with skull; YPM 1229, a skeleton lacking the skull; UALP 13342 and UKVP 16100, skulls; UNM B-1701, USNM 12741, USNM 12743, USNM 8604, SMP VP-1596, SMP VP-1488, SMP VP-1500, and SMP VP-1712, fragmentary skulls.
 Apart from the San Juan Basin finds, a juvenile specimen of Pentaceratops, SDMNH 43470, was found in the Williams Fork Formation of Colorado in 2006.

 Sometimes the identification of a specimen as Pentaceratops has proven to be highly contentious.
 In 1998 Thomas Lehman described OMNH 10165, a very large skull and its associated skeleton found in New Mexico in 1941.
 The skull is presently on display at the Sam Noble Oklahoma Museum of Natural History, and is the largest Pentaceratops exemplar known, with the distinction of having produced the largest known skull of any land vertebrate.
 However, in 2011, the skeleton was renamed as a separate genus, Titanoceratops, due to its more derived morphology, similarities to Triceratops, and lack of unique characteristics shared with Pentaceratops.

-In 2014 Nicholas Longrich named a new species: Pentaceratops aquilonius, "the northern one," based on fragmentary fossils discovered during the 1930s near Manyberries in Alberta, Canada.
+In 2014 Nicholas Longrich named a new species: Pentaceratops aquilonius, "the northern one", based on fragmentary fossils discovered during the 1930s near Manyberries in Alberta, Canada.
 The species has been described as having a first epiparietal pointing upwards instead of forwards.
 In 2016, Mallon et al. found P. aquilonius to be morphologically similar to Spiclypeus shipporum, with it possibly being the same species, and considered P. aquilonius a nomen dubium.